 Pyelonephritis

-Precautions for antibiotic injections
+Precautions when taking antibiotic injections

-• deposition of ceftriaxone and calcium salts in the lungs and kidneys, especially in children under 3 years of age.
+• deposition of Ceftriaxone and calcium salts in the lungs and kidneys, especially in children under 3 years of age.

-• at least once every 10 days, monitor blood tests - coagulation, liver, kidney tests.
+• At least once every 10 days, monitor blood tests - coagulation, liver, kidney tests.

 Possible complications from injections

-• soreness, burning sensation when injected;
+• pain, burning sensation when pricked;

-• tightness in the buttock;
+• lump in the buttock;

 • phlebitis.

-• accession of a fungal infection (thrush);
+• addition of a fungal infection (thrush);

 • allergy;